cryspen/hacl-packages/Readme.md

 - FreeBSD / x64

 ## Compiler support

-When using the `c89` edition of HACL GCC starting from 4.8 is supported.
+When using the `c89` edition of HACL GCC 4.8 and up are supported.

-- [ ] define clang and MSVC version support
-- [ ] test gcc 5.4
+In any other case a modern C compiler is expected.

 ## Algorithms